Opinion | Trump begs William Barr to save him, revealing weakness and panic

 So far, this latest one doesn’t appear to be an exception.
 An email on the hard drive of a laptop that Hunter Biden allegedly left at a Delaware computer repair store is supposed to show that he arranged a meeting with his then-vice president father for an official at Burisma, which paid Hunter Biden to sit on its board.

 But the authenticity of the email and Hunter Biden’s onetime ownership of the laptop both remain unverified.
-Trump lawyer Rudolph Giuliani, the story’s original source, declined to provide The Washington Post with the hard drive, and he has since admitted he gave it to the New York Post because he didn’t think that outlet would seriously scrutinize it.
+Trump lawyer Rudolph W. Giuliani, the story’s original source, declined to provide The Washington Post with the hard drive, and he has since admitted he gave it to the New York Post because he didn’t think that outlet would seriously scrutinize it.

 What’s more, numerous news outlets have now reported that the FBI is examining whether the material from Hunter Biden (which supposedly includes salacious stuff) is linked to a Russian disinformation effort.
 Intelligence officials had previously warned that Giuliani is a conduit for such disinformation.